pqabelian/abelian-community-website/docs/guide/qday-testnet/abel-staking.md

 1. **From Network**
 - Select the blockchain network from which you want to withdraw ABEL tokens, default is “Abelian Testnetwork” (default and non-selectable).
 2. **To Network**
-- Select the target blockchain network for staking QDay tokens, default is “Qday Testnetwork” (default and non-selectable).
+- Select the target blockchain network for staking QDay tokens, default is “QDay Testnetwork” (default and non-selectable).
 3. **From Address**
 - Enter the wallet address where your ABEL tokens are stored on the selected network.
 4. **To Address**